 By Danny Barron.

 Flowers on most native plants last on average about 4 weeks.
-It would be wonderful for them to last
+It would be wonderful for them to last longer, but there’s always the punch of something new opening to admire if you have a diversity.

 I’m going to talk about three, or four, or five.
-Yep, there’s a lot…and it’s just so hard to choose.
+Yep, there’s a lot . . . and it’s just so hard to choose.

 Many native grasses and sedges are very elegant and even formal.
 Switch grass (Panicum virgatum) is one of my favorites.
 Lovely spring foliage, lasting through summer, is even lovelier in the fall when the pinkish plumes come up, and it has great beige foliage all winter.